3DCityDB Server

 Enables AI assistants to interact with 3DCityDB v5 through natural language, dynamically resolving object classes, properties, and codelists to answer spatial questions and execute SQL queries on CityGML data.

-A Model Context Protocol (MCP) server that gives AI assistants direct, natural language access to the 3DCityDB v5.
+A Model Context Protocol (MCP) server giving AI assistants direct, natural language access to semantic 3D city models in CityGML managed within a 3DCityDB v5 geodatabase.

-It dynamically resolves object classes, properties, codelists, and generic attributes from the database so the AI can answer spatial questions, write and execute SQL queries, and reason about CityGML data — without any manual prompt engineering.
+It dynamically resolves CityGML object classes, properties, codelists, and generic attributes from the database so the AI can answer both spatial and semantic queries stated in natural language, write and execute SQL queries, and reason about CityGML data — without any manual prompt engineering.
+By including the MCP server in agentic coding environments, it becomes easy to create software that can read and write complex structured 3D city models compliant to the OGC CityGML standard (and using 3DCityDB V5 as the data repository).

 | Option 1: PyPI | Option 2: Docker BYOD | Option 3: Docker Fullstack | |